 Just outside the park entrance along AZ 64, Camper Village

-is a popular but rather expensive campground in the small town of Tusayan, a short walk away from various restaurants, shops and other attractions - summer rates range from $29 for a tent site to $56 for a full hookup RV site.
+is a popular but rather expensive campground in the small town of Tusayan, a short walk away from various restaurants, shops and other attractions - summer rates (in 2020) range from $33 for a tent site to $66 for a full hookup RV site.
 Facilities are better than in the park, however, including wi-fi and sports courts.
 The village occupies a treeless site on the east side of Hwy 64 towards the north edge of town, bordered by the Kaibab National Forest; several trails into the woods begin right beside the campground.

 Further south, the next nearest commercial camping is at Valle